Nonlinear Diffusion on Networks: Perturbations and Consensus Dynamics: Conclusions and discussion

 Several new directions arise from the results of our paper.
-For example, one could consider response functions ($F(\bm x)$) depending also on ``neighbouring'' nodes; in such a case the network structure appears also inside the response vector field, and not only through the Laplacian matrix.
+For example, one could consider response functions $f(\bm{x})$ depending also on \enquote{neighboring} nodes; in such a case the network structure also appears inside the response vector field, and not only through the Laplacian matrix.
 Moreover, one may be interested in studying the case of heterogeneous response functions, i.e., different nodes might contribute differently to the mutual interaction.
-Regarding the graph structure, one may take into account negative weights, which even for the linear case give rise to much richer dynamics than the positive-weights case; directed graphs could be considered as well.
-Another possibility is to study Laplacian systems where the states have dimension greater than one, for example, one might consider Laplacian systems where the states evolve in the real plane, or even in a two-dimensional manifold.
+Regarding the graph structure, one may take into account negative weights or directed graphs, which, even for the linear case, give rise to much richer dynamics than the positive-weights case.
+Hypergraphs are also becoming more and more relevant.
+Incorporating a hypergraph structure in our model could take different directions.
+The simplest choice would be to study which class of hypergraph models can be associated with an ALF.
+Of course, such a choice would lead unavoidably to a restricted family of hypergraphs.
+On the other hand, one could extend the model to hypergraphs, by replacing the graph Laplacian with the hypergraph Laplacian, and the other quantities accordingly.
+In this case, the system will differ dramatically from the one we studied.
+However, our analysis could serve as a guideline: Exploiting symmetries and algebraic properties could lead to relevant simplifications for the study.
+In a similar line of thought, reduction techniques similar to those presented here, but for other network topologies than complete networks, seems worth pursuing.
+Another possibility is to study Laplacian systems where the states have dimensions larger than one, for example, one might consider Laplacian systems where the states evolve in the real plane, or even in a two-dimensional manifold.
 The dynamics of planar systems entail interesting phenomena, such as periodic orbits, that could potentially give rise to new phenomena unseen in the one-dimensional framework.
 For similar reasons, states of dimension three might be relevant as well, since it is well-known that it is for three-dimensional systems that chaos, at the level of the nodes, may appear.
-In all aforementioned cases, a natural question is to investigate, and if possible classify, the possible singularities that arise and the influence of the network on them (for example in this paper we showed that complete ALFs can only have transcritical singularities along the consensus manifold).
-Moreover, one would then be interested in the behaviour under small perturbations, which as seen here, is also closely related to the network structure.
+In all the aforementioned cases, a natural question is to investigate, and classify the possible singularities that arise and the influence of the network on them (for example, in this paper, we showed that complete ALFs can only have transcritical singularities along the consensus manifold).
+Moreover, one would then be interested in the behavior under small perturbations, which, as seen here, is also closely related to the network structure.
+Finally, given its relevance for network dynamics, it would be interesting to further investigate which perturbations lead to persistence, or on the other hand destroy, the singular canards of Proposition \ref{prop:canard}.
+One possibility is already given in Proposition \ref{prop:canard_generic}, but its generalization seems rather promising.